leobaiano/post-useful/readme.md

 Post Useful
 ===========

-Allows users to enter if the post is useful or not.
+WordPress plugin that includes a poll in posts for users to tell if the post was helpful.

 ## About ##